 Selected working papers

 Solal, I. The gender of money: Investor gender effects on early-stage venture financing.
 Available on SSRN.
 Runner-up for OMT Best Student Paper Award, 2019. (revise and resubmit).

 Snellman, K.* and Solal, I.* Does investor gender matter for the success of female entrepreneurs?
 Gender homophily and the stigma of incompetence in entrepreneurial finance.
-Available on SSRN. (under review)
+Available on SSRN. (revise and resubmit)

 Snellman, K., Dahlander, L., Askin, N., and Solal, I. Collaboration experience predicts funding success for intellectually diverse teams